-ECLIPSE is a four-year, cross-cultural, applied health programme to improve the physical and mental health outcomes of people with CL and to empower CL-affected communities in Brazil, Ethiopia and Sri Lanka.
+ECLIPSE is a five-year, cross-cultural, applied health programme to improve the physical and mental health outcomes of people with CL and to empower CL-affected communities in Brazil, Ethiopia and Sri Lanka.
 The ECLIPSE team will be working towards a patient journey that is holistic, patient-centred and mapped on a biopsychosocial model of the disease.
-By doing so, ECLIPSE will be contributing to both the WHO’s ambition of ensuring accessible healthcare for all and the United Nations’ Sustainable Development Goal of improving health and well-being.
+By doing so, ECLIPSE will be contributing to both the WHO’s ambition of ensuring accessible healthcare for all and the United Nations’ Sustainable Development Goal of improving health and well-being. five

 This will be achieved through the following interlinked objectives:

 Two interventions will be co-developed, implemented and evaluated in each ECLIPSE country, aimed at promoting early diagnosis and treatment seeking behaviour, decreasing social isolation and stigma, empowering CL-endemic communities and improving treatment pathways.
 These interventions will consist of (1) community-based campaigns to raise awareness and reduce stigma of CL and (2) training packages for community health workers.

 Policy recommendations will be made to address any identified gaps in public health provision related to CL.
 Policy change will be facilitated by the establishment of an ECLIPSE Policy Network, with policy makers from across the three ECLIPSE countries.
 This network will promote knowledge mobilisation from researchers to policy makers and encourage knowledge exchange among policy makers through the sharing of ‘best practice’.